Anni-Frid Lyngstad: 1985–2004: Later career

-In 1987, Frida was in the choir for the recording of her former husband Benny Andersson's song "Klinga Mina Klockor".
+In 1987, Lyngstad was in the choir for the recording of her former husband Benny Andersson's song "Klinga Mina Klockor".
 Also in 1987, Lyngstad recorded the single "Så Länge Vi Har Varann" ("As Long As We Have Each Other") with the Swedish pop group Ratata, one of Lyngstad's favourites.
 She was contacted by singer Mauro Scocco, who mentioned that he had a song suitable for a duet.
 After hearing it, Lyngstad accepted immediately.
 The song achieved great success in Sweden, and was also recorded in English under the title of "As long as I have you".
 An English-language video of the song was produced, although an Australian release of this song on Festival Records in January 1998 was eventually shelved.

-In 1990, Lyngstad became a member of the committee of the Swedish environmental organization Det Naturliga Steget (The Natural Step).
-The organization wanted a "famous face" to help them reach the public, and in 1991 she became chairwoman for the organization Artister För Miljö (Artists For The Environment).
-In 1992, Lyngstad founded her Children and Environment Foundation which runs Summer Camps for underprivileged children.
+In 1990, Lyngstad became a member of the committee of the Swedish environmental organization Det Naturliga Steget ("The Natural Step").
+The organization wanted a "famous face" to help them reach the public, and in 1991 she became chairwoman for the organization Artister För Miljö ("Artists for the Environment").
+In 1992, Lyngstad founded her Children and Environment Foundation which runs summer camps for underprivileged children.
 Also in 1992, Lyngstad performed live at the Stockholm Water Festival at the Kings Castle and released the environmental charity single with her cover of Julian Lennon's song "Saltwater".
 All the royalties from this single went to charity.
 In 1993, on Queen Silvia's 50th birthday, Frida was asked to perform "Dancing Queen" on stage, as performed by ABBA when the king and queen married in 1976.
 Frida contacted The Real Group and together they performed the song at the Stockholm Opera House in front of the king and queen.
-The Swedish prime minister at the time, Ingvar Carlsson, also present that night, said it was an ingenious step to do "Dancing Queen" a cappella.
-This performance was filmed by Swedish TV and can be seen in Frida - The DVD.
+This performance was filmed by Swedish TV and can be seen in Frida: The DVD.